Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

       * The system redirect the user to the cards page
       * The system generates and displays a list of all credit cards with updated balances
-      * The system generates the info message "Transfer transaction between credit cards {card numbers are presented here} was successful"
+      * The system generates the info message "Transfer transaction between credit cards {card numbers are indicated here} was successful"
         ![](/docs/jpeg/slide_27.jpeg)
-    * In the case, the check failed, the system generates an error message "The source credit card {card number is presented here} doesn't contain enough money for the transfer!"
+    * In the case, the check failed, the system generates an error message "The source credit card {card number is indicated here} doesn't contain enough money for the transfer!"
       ![](/docs/jpeg/slide_28.jpeg)
   * In the case, the given data is incorrect, the system generates displays warnings "Sum of money is incorrect!" and/or "Target credit card number is invalid!"